 - Windows VM or other Windows endpoint

-NOTE: Please refer to my previous post for information about the above requirements if you are missing anything.
+NOTE: Please refer to one of my posts on creating an ELK stack, Creating a Multi-Node ELK Stack (Production) or Creating a Single-Node ELK Stack (PoC), for information about the above requirements if you are missing anything.

 For this post, we will be working with a full ELK stack, which entails a node per each service (1 LS, ~3 ES, 1 KB).
 I will also be using a Windows 10 VM as my endpoint.